epi2me-labs/wf-human-variation/docs/08_pipeline_overview.md

 | Non human    | &check;  | &check; | &check; |         |                       |         |       &check;        |       &check;        |

 \* As noted above, annotation is performed by default but can be switched off for hg19/GRCh37 and hg38/GRCh38.

+> Please note that while running the workflow is possible on non-human genomes by following the guidance above, this is not a supported use-case of wf-human-variation.
+Even when following the suggestions in this section, the workflow may terminate with an error or yield unexpected outcomes on non-human inputs.